-Figure 4.2: Response of price to monetary policy shock to money supply and interest rate response of monetary shock, to money supply and interest rate has an s ignificanteffect on price.
-Contemporaneously, monetary policy shock to the money supply (i.e., expansionary monetary policy) caused the price to rise by about 8% above its normal level and the effect gradually vanished.
+Figure 4.2: Response of price to monetary policy shock to money supply and interest rate effect price. significant on Contemporaneously, monetary policy shock to the money supply (i.e., expansionary monetary policy) caused the price to rise by about 8% above its normal level and the effect gradually vanished.
 This result is consistent with the findings in the studies of Souza and Zaghini, (2007) and Toriola et al., (2022).
 Also, monetary policy shock to interest rate (contractionary monetary policy) caused the price to rise by 3% above its normal level on the impact and the effect further rose until reaching a peak of about 4.6% and gradually declined towards the steady state.
 This result corroborates with studies like, Ngalawa and Viegi (2011) and Toriola et al. (2022) but is contrary to that of Bucker (2020).

-Figure 4.2 depicts the response of price level to monetary policy shock, to money supply and interest rate respectively.
-The graphs show how the
+Figure 4.2 depicts the response of price level to monetary policy shock, to supply and money interest respectively.
+The graphs show how the response of monetary shock, to money supply and interest rate has